 - You can, however, choose not to do the first proof overnight.
 Instead, you can let it proof at room temperature.
 Do take note that depending on your room temperature, the dough will definitely be proofing faster than in the fridge, hence you definitely cannot leave it to proof at room temperature overnight.

 - Having said that, given that the brioche dough is very very soft, for easy handling, you would still need to refrigerate it after the first proof (if you choose not to proof overnight in the fridge).
-Give it a light knead after the first proof and place it in the refrigerator (cover the bowl with cling wrap) until it is firm enough to handle.
+Give it a light knead after the first proof and place it in the refrigerator (cover the bowl with plastic wrap) until it is firm enough to handle.

 The brioche dough is extremely soft and very greasy.
 Is this normal?

 - Yes, it will be very soft and droopy.
 In fact, it will be so soft and you can hardly knead it by hand (it is best to use a scraper to help in shaping it).

 - It is, however, not meant to be greasy.
 Greasy dough normally happens when the room temperature is warm (butter melts to warm temperature).
 To solve this, simply place the dough in the refrigerator until the butter cools down.

 What can you make with the brioche bread?